New Spain: Yucatán

 In Yucatán, Spanish rule was largely indirect, allowing these communities considerable political and cultural autonomy.
 The Maya community, the cah, was the means by which indigenous cultural integrity was maintained.
 In the economic sphere, unlike many other regions and ethnic groups in Mesoamerica, the Yucatec Maya did not have a pre-conquest network of regular markets to exchange different types of food and craft goods.
 Perhaps because the peninsula was uniform in its ecosystem local niche production did not develop.
 Production of cotton textiles, largely by Maya women, helped pay households' tribute obligations, but basic crops were the basis of the economy.
 The cah retained considerable land under the control of religious brotherhoods or confraternities (cofradías), the device by which Maya communities avoided colonial officials, the clergy, or even indigenous rulers (gobernadores) from diverting of community revenues in their cajas de comunidad (literally community-owned chests that had locks and keys).
 Cofradías were traditionally lay pious organizations and burial societies, but in Yucatán they became significant holders of land, a source of revenue for pious purposes kept under cah control. "[I]n Yucatán the cofradía in its modified form was the community."
 Local Spanish clergy had no reason to object to the arrangement since much of the revenue went for payment for masses or other spiritual matters controlled by the priest.

-A limiting factor in Yucatán's economy was the poorness of the limestone soil, which could only support crops for two to three years with land cleared through slash and burn agriculture.
-Access to water was a limiting factor on agriculture, with the limestone escarpment giving way in water filled sinkholes (locally called cenotes), but rivers and streams were generally absent on the peninsula.
+A limiting factor in Yucatán's economy was the poor quality of the limestone soil, which could only support crops for two to three years with land cleared through slash-and-burn agriculture.
+Access to water was also a limiting factor on agriculture, with the limestone escarpment giving way in water filled sinkholes (locally called cenotes), but rivers and streams were generally absent on the peninsula.
 Individuals had rights to land so long as they cleared and tilled them and when the soil was exhausted, they repeated the process.
 In general, the Indians lived in a dispersed pattern, which Spanish congregación or forced resettlement attempted to alter.
 Collective labor cultivated the confraternities' lands, which included raising the traditional maize, beans, and cotton.
 But confraternities also later pursued cattle ranching, as well as mule and horse breeding, depending on the local situation.
 There is evidence that cofradías in southern Campeche were involved in inter-regional trade in cacao as well as cattle ranching.
 Although generally the revenues from crops and animals were devoted to expenses in the spiritual sphere, cofradías cattle were used for direct aid to community members during droughts, stabilizing the community's food supply.